 Although Endorsement is a strong expression of confidence, it does not guarantee the committee's final Approval of a candidate.
 The candidacy committee has the responsibility, after prayerful deliberation, to withdraw its Endorsement prior to Approval if such action is warranted by allegations of actions on the candidate's part that may be harmful to the church.
-The decision to withdraw Endorsement is a significant action that becomes a denial of candidacy.
 When withdrawal of Endorsement is being considered, the candidacy committee will normally communicate with the candidate prior to making a decision.
+To withdraw Endorsement is a significant action that amounts to a denial of candidacy.
+An updated decision form must be submitted through the candidacy portal.
 If the allegations prove false, the committee may reverse its decision to withdraw and may reinstate the candidate in the candidacy process at the point where candidacy was terminated.
-Once a decision is made, email communication from the synod concerning it should be sent to the Christian Community and Leadership home area.